EmanuelGoncalves/cancer_proteomics/README.md

 Major analyses
 --
 Code relating to major analyses found in the associated publication are documented in labelled subfolders in this repository.
-For example, analysis of cell type specific proteins (Figure 2C-E) are found in the "cell_type_specific_proteins" subfolder.
+For example, the `exploratory_analysis` subfolder contains basic statistical analysis, dimensionality reduction analysis and differential analysis of the proteomic dataset.
+The `machine_learning` subfolder contains the code for deep learning and benchmarking related analysis.

+The README file in each subfolder contains a list that summarises the figures associated with the code in that subfolder for easy navigation.

 Contact